 Section 1, Payments and Financial Obligations

-Pursuant to each Member’s Joint Powers Agreement, a Member must provide MnCCC with written notice of its objection to any new proposed financial obligation, other than future Dues, which are exclusively subject to the provisions of Article X above, or One-Time Fees or Fees, previously assessed to such Member.
+A Member must provide MnCCC with written notice of its objection to any new proposed financial obligation, other than future Dues, which are exclusively subject to the provisions of Article X above, or One-Time Fees or Fees, previously assessed to such Member.
 Written notice of such objection must be provided within forty-five (45) days of initial notification of the financial obligation by giving written notice to the Executive Director.
 Declination of any proposed financial obligation may result in suspension or termination of Member rights in the User Group where the financial obligation was approved.
 Delinquent payment of any amounts owed may also result in suspension and/or termination of any Member or Licensee, in each case, as determined by the Board in its sole discretion.

-ARTICLE XIV: USER GROUP CLOSURE
+ARTICLE XIII: USER GROUP CLOSURE